DATA-606-SPRING-2022/David_DATA606/README.md

 ## About the Data Used

 ### Micromobility Usage Data
 This project includes the detail micromobility usage data for each of the three cities [4].
 The data is at the micromobility trip level, meaning each row of data represents one micromobility trip from one location to another location in the city.
 The data includes various elements, including the start and end date/time of each trip, the user's type (member or casual users), and other elements.
 This project generally includes analysis of the period from 2019 through 2021, but expands the period in some instances during machine learning.
-For the period from 2019 through 2021, there were over 90 million rows.
+For the period from 2019 through 2021, there were approximately 90 million rows.

 Data elements provided in the data include:
 <table>